kevinfalting/kevinfalting.github.io/negated-happy-path-form.md

 # Negated Happy Path Form

-I've been leaving a lot of code review comments asking for a boolean expression to be written in happy-path-form, then negated.
-Let's call it the _negated happy path form_.
-There's a few ways to do this.
+Using the _negated happy path form_ helps to write simpler to understand and change boolean expressions.

 Consider the following expression: